- Office of the President

 Southern University Statement of Non-Discrimination

 Any member of the Southern University and A&M College community has the right to raise concerns or make a complaint regarding discrimination without fear of retaliation.
-Any and all inquiries regarding the application of this statement and related policies may be referred to: Cedric Upshaw, Title IX Coordinator, at (225) 771-5565 or Andrea Benjamin, Training Director, Deputy Title IX Coordinator, at (225) 771-2680.
+Any and all inquiries regarding the application of this statement and related policies may be referred to: Attorney Corinne Blache, General Counsel at (225) 771-4680.
 Complaints may also be made via email at email@example.com or by visiting www.subr.edu/titleix.

-As set forth in our policies, individuals may also file complaints with administrative agencies such as the U.S. Department of Education, Office for Civil Rights.
-The contact information for the local office of OCR is (214) 661-9600 is at Office for Civil Rights, Dallas Office, U.S. Department of Education, 1999 Bryan Street, Suite 1620, Dallas, TX 75201-6810.
+As set forth in our policies, individuals may also file complaints with administrative agencies such as the U.S. Department of Education, and the Office for Civil Rights.
+The contact information for the local office of OCR is (214) 661-9600 at the Office for Civil Rights, Dallas Office, U.S. Department of Education, 1999 Bryan Street, Suite 1620, Dallas, TX 75201-6810.
 The email address for OCR is OCR.Dallas@ed.gov.